cncf/kubernetes-community-days/content/organizing-timeline.md

 * Create an advisory team to help organize the event and define roles and responsibilities
 * It’s advised that you invite at least one Kubernetes Ambassador as a planning member.
-* Announce the formation of the advisory group  to local Kuberenetes User and MeetUp Groups in order to recruit more members
+* Announce the formation of the advisory group  to local Kubernetes User and MeetUp Groups in order to recruit more members

 Keynote Speakers: